rickballard/CoCiviumBackUp/legacy/Civium/archive/codex01-reputation-and-transparency.md

 ### 1.3 Moderation

-Moderation in Civium aims to maintain resonance by curating civic discourse and action without coercive force.
+Moderation in CoCivium aims to maintain resonance by curating civic discourse and action without coercive force.

 - Moderation is transparent and governed by publicly agreed protocols.
 - Actions (warnings, sanctions) are traceable and contestable.